-The motherboard has four dual inline memory module (DIMM) sockets, which supports memory size from 8 MB to 1 GB with SDRAM and EDO DRAM.
+The motherboard has four dual inline memory module (DIMM) sockets, which supports memory size from 8 MB to 512 MB with SDRAM and 1 GB with EDO DRAM.
 The Synchronous DRAM (SDRAM) improves memory performance through memory access that is synchronous with the memory clock.
 The Error Checking and Correcting (ECC) memory improves system security by detecting and correcting error bit when accessing memory.